Quick & Easy Yoga Poses for Back Pain Relief

 - Repeat the yoga poses, inhaling into cow and exhaling into cat.

-This quick yoga pose for back pain wakes up your central nervous system, massages your internal organs, and give your back a lot of relief.
-It's a really good and easy yoga stretch for your back.
+This quick and easy pose wakes up your central nervous system, massages your internal organs, and gives your back a lot of relief.
 "Yoga helps with relieving back pain by stretching and strengthening the muscles in the spine, lengthening the spine, and then leaving it in the proper alignment.
 These help improve circulation to the spine and nerves, alleviating pain," says Ko.

 How to Do the Spinal Twist